Hypergraph removal with polynomial bounds: Proofs of Lemmas and

 Let $G$ be the $\frac{n}{m}$-blowup of $H$.
 Each $F' \in \mathcal{F}$ gives rise to $\Omega((\frac{n}{m})^k)$ $k$-disjoint (and hence also edge-disjoint) copies of $F$ in $G$, by Lemma \ref{lem:design} applied with $r = v(F)$ and with $\frac{n}{m}$ in place of $n$.
 Copies arising from different $F'_1,F'_2 \in \mathcal{F}$ are edge-disjoint, because the copies in $\mathcal{F}$ are edge-disjoint.
 Altogether, this gives a collection of $\varepsilon m^k \cdot \Omega((\frac{n}{m})^k) = \Omega(\varepsilon n^k)$ edge-disjoint copies of $F$ in $G$.

 Let us upper-bound the total number of copies of $F$ in $G$.
 By assumption, there is a homomorphism $\varphi$ from $H$ to $F$.
-Let $\psi$ be the ``natural'' homomorphism from $G$ to $H$ (as described in the beginning of the section).
+Let $\psi$ be the ``natural'' homomorphism from $G$ to $H$ (as described in the beginning of this section).
 Then $\varphi \circ \psi$ is a homomorphism from $G$ to $F$.
-By Claim \ref{claim:core}, for every copy $F'$ of $F$ in $G$ the map $\varphi \circ \psi_{|{V(F')}}$ is an isomorphism between $F'$ and $F$.
+By Claim \ref{claim:core}, for every copy $F'$ of $F$ in $G$ the map $(\varphi \circ \psi)|_{{V(F')}}$ is an isomorphism from $F'$ to $F$.
 We claim that this means that $\psi$ maps every copy $F'$ of $F$ in $G$ onto a copy of $F$ in $H$.
-Indeed, $\psi_{|{V(F')}}$ must be injective (otherwise $\varphi \circ \psi_{|{V(F')}}$ would not be an isomorphism), and since $\psi_{|{V(F')}}$ must map edges to edges (on account of being a homomorphism) its image must contain a copy of $F$.
+Indeed, $\psi|_{{V(F')}}$ must be injective (otherwise $(\varphi \circ \psi)|_{{V(F')}}$ would not be an isomorphism), and since $\psi|_{{V(F')}}$ must map edges to edges (on account of being a homomorphism) its image must contain a copy of $F$.
 We thus see that every copy of $F$ in $G$ must come from the blown-up copies of $F$ in $H$.
 But each copy of $F$ in $H$ gives rise to $(\frac{n}{m})^{v(F)}$ copies of $F$ in $G$.
-Hence, the total number of copies of $F$ in $G$ is at most This shows that the $F$-removal lemma is not polynomial. \end{proof}
+Hence, the total number of copies of $F$ in $G$ is at most Since $\delta > 0$ is arbitrary, this shows that the $F$-removal lemma is not polynomial. \end{proof}